 A psychiatrist, Martin Dysart, investigates the savage blinding of six horses with a metal spike in a stable in Hampshire, England.
 The atrocity was committed by an unassuming seventeen-year-old stable boy named Alan Strang, the only son of an opinionated but inwardly-timid father and a genteel, religious mother.
 As Dysart exposes the truths behind the boy's demons, he finds himself face-to-face with his own.

 "I am yours and you are mine"

 Did You Know?

 Afterward he says, they always embrace.
-The animal digs his sweaty brow into his cheek, and they stand in the dark for an hour, like a sated couple.
+The animal digs his sweaty brow into his cheek, and they stand in the dark for an hour, like a naked couple.
 And of all nonsensical things, I keep thinking about the horse, not the boy.
 The horse and what he might be trying to do.
 I keep seeing the huge head, kissing him with its chained mouth, nudging from the metal some desire absolutely irrelevant to fulfilling its bearing or propagating its own kind.
 What desire could this be?
 Not to stay...

 Music by Nick Ingman